Counseling Services in The Woodlands and Montgomery, Texas

 Marital and Couples Counseling

-When your relationship is in constant conflict, frustration is high, concentration is low, and the whole family is under stress.
-If you are in a committed relationship that is experiencing difficulties, it may be time to seek professional help.
+When constant conflict arises in a relationship, frustration can run high, concentration often suffers, and the entire family feels the weight of stress.
+If you are in a committed relationship that is facing ongoing difficulties, it may be time to seek professional support.

-My marital and couples sessions are based on a foundation of equality in the relationship.
-My work with you is designed to assist you with making your needs clear to your partner, to help you to understand your own and your partner’s reactions, and to encourage the increase of emotional and physical connectedness.
+In my marital and couples sessions, I prioritize equality and balance within the relationship.
+My work with you is focused on helping you express your needs clearly to your partner, gain a deeper understanding of both your own and your partner’s reactions, and foster greater emotional and physical connection.